- MA Heritage Management

 We offer an optional exchange visit with Claremont Graduate University, comprising a week’s study here and in California, usually in June and July.
 The visit is an opportunity to test all your ideas about how heritage works, in a very different setting, and to explore some important areas of difference and perhaps surprising similarity.

-We make extensive use of the extraordinary heritage of the city and the surrounding area.
-There are two World Heritage Sites on our doorstep – the iconic landscape of Stonehenge and Avebury and Bath itself - and some of the most innovative organisations in the field.
+We make extensive use of the extraordinary heritage of the city of Bath and the surrounding area.
+There are two World Heritage Sites on our doorstep - the iconic landscape of Stonehenge and Avebury, and Bath itself - and some of the most innovative organisations in the field.

 We work closely with organisations such as the Bath Preservation Trust, the Holburne Museum, and Wiltshire and Swindon History Centre, and we have links and partnerships with bodies throughout the region, nationally and internationally.